symcode/mediawiki_symfony_bridge/README.md

     $wgSessionName

 You need to define here the same Session name as in symfony.
 In a future update we will configure this automatically.
+You need to define it in symfony and also you need to define the cookie name for subdomain support ( i.e wiki.xxxx.com symfony.xxx.com or xxx.com )

+    session:
+        cookie_lifetime: 0
+        name: SFSESSID
+        cookie_domain: ".symcode.de"

 ## Features